-- a.
-Excerpt from an original screenplay or prose fiction piece (5-10 pgs.) - b.
-Original short story, article or critical studies essay examining a literary or cinematic work (play, screenplay, television series, film, etc.) (3-7 pgs.) - c.
+a.
+Excerpt from an original screenplay or prose fiction piece (5-10 pgs.)

+b.
+Original short story, article or critical studies essay examining a literary or cinematic work (play, screenplay, television series, film, etc.) (3-7 pgs.)

+c.
 Treatment or outline of a film, webisode or television series concept (3-7 pgs.)

 a.
-Any visual or studio art, including, but not limited to: paintings, drawings, sculptures, set designs, mixed media arts, photographs

-- (3-10 pieces), with an accompanying description contextualizing the submission. - b.
-Live-action or animated fiction or non-fiction film/video (3-10 minutes in length).
+Any visual or studio art, including, but not limited to: paintings, drawings, sculptures, set designs, mixed media arts, photographs b.
+Live-action or animated fiction or nonfiction film/video (3-10 minutes in length).
 Applicants must describe what part they had in creating the project.